Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 }
 ```

-When the "greetings" item is subscribed to by the first user, our Adapter receives that method call and starts a thread that will generate the real-time data.
+When the `greetings` item is subscribed to by the first user, our Adapter receives that method call and starts a thread that will generate the real-time data.
 If more users subscribe to the "greetings" item, the subscribe method is not called anymore.
 When the last user unsubscribes from this item, our Adapter is notified through the <b>unsubscribe</b> call:

 ```java
 public void unsubscribe(String itemName)